Glossary

 Educational Partnership Organization (EPO)

 The EPO is a formalized collaboration between the University of Landover and the John Lewis School.
 It was created with oversight from the New York State Education Department, due to the state’s determination of John Lewis as a “persistently struggling school” and the threat of school closure.
-The University of Landover served in the superintendent role for five years starting in the 2015-2016 school year and was extended for another five years in 2020.
+The University of Landover served in the superintendent role for five years starting in the 2015-2016 school year and, when extended, for another five years in 2020.
 The Landover Board of Education voted to return the John Lewis School back to the Landover City School District when the renewed EPO contract ended in 2025.

 Freshman Academy

-Group Coaching Cycles - Coming Soon
+Group Coaching Cycles

 John Lewis School